 Waterproof playing cards

-CArds are universal entertainment for all countries and cultures, and are the perfect way to make new friends.
-You can bring this set to the pool or the beach because they're waterproof.
+Playing cards are universal entertainment for all countries and cultures, and are the perfect way to make new friends.
+You can bring this set to the pool or the beach because they’re waterproof.

 Next to the buff, a sarong is the most versatile travel item we carry.
 It can be a swimsuit cover up, beach blanket, a towel, scarf, shoulder cover for temples, or a sheet for overnight buses.
-No more need for a snunggy.